How Instacart Achieved a 10% Lift in Conversion by Understanding User Behavior

 For example, his team looks at which funnel steps have the largest drop-offs, and especially compare the user experience across platforms to see which platforms have conversion rates that are lagging behind others.
 His team constantly adds to a long list of opportunities, prioritized based on what they hypothesize will have the largest impact.
 “We wouldn’t have this list if we didn’t have the data from Amplitude,” says Fareed.

 Instacart’s team integrated their internal A/B testing system with Amplitude, so that they can easily segment user behavior and conversion rates by different experiments and variants.
 After running a large number of tests on things like landing page design and sign up flow, Fareed and his team ultimately improved the landing page conversion rate by 10%—huge by conversion rate optimization standards, especially for a company with millions of new users each month.
-“We looked at a bunch of different analytics tools, and Amplitude was the closest to how we wanted to look at metrics.
-The segmentation by user properties is also the best we’ve seen.”

 According to Fareed, his team ran dozens of tests, but there were a couple winning experiments and learnings that drove most of that 10% lift.
 For one test, his team thought that adding content to the web landing page (which used to be very bare bones without much context), would increase conversions.
 They built a beautifully designed landing page with photos, customer quotes, and lots of information—and conversion actually dropped by 8%.
 Next, they tried a simpler landing page that still had a beautiful image, but without all of the extra information—just a single call to action.
 With that redesign, they increased the conversion rate significantly over the original.